 These studies can be quite varied, so each one may want you to do something slightly different.
 Some may ask you to fill in a single questionnaire or give a blood sample, while other studies might want a similar commitment over a number of years, to track how things change.

 Many studies also need to involve people who don’t have type 1 themselves: they might need volunteers who have a brother or sister with type 1, or people who don’t have any link to type 1 at all.
 In this way friends and family can play a vital role in the search for the cure for type 1 diabetes.

 We are funding many clinical trials, but one of the biggest challenges can be finding volunteers to take part in the studies.
 So if you are interested in helping with vital research, please visit our list of clinical trials or find out more about what it is like to take part in a trial.
-You can also look for trials through the UK clinical trials gateway.
+You can also look for trials through the NIHR’s Be Part of Research website.

 Whatever kind of trial it is, deciding to participate is a very personal decision.
 Before you decide to get involved, the research team will talk you through exactly what you will be asked to do and what the possible effects might be.
 If, after talking to them, you decide you don’t want to participate, don’t worry.
 You are under no pressure to take part and the research team will not think any less of you or hassle you to change your mind.